jbozarov/java-notes/maven_notes/maven.md

 ## 5. mvn install
 This command builds the maven project and installs the project files (JAR, WAR, pom.xml, etc) to the local repository.
+It will be in .m2 folder: C:\Users\someUserName\.m2\repository\com\tekcamp\apiDemo

     ```
     $ mvn install